| Rebounding:

 tumours are frequently found in areas where the blood supply

+is poor.
 An abundant supply of oxygen to the cells seems to be a

 definite defence against cancer and because rebound exercise